ibm-cloud-docs/Registry/registry_trusted_content.md

 ### Backing up signing keys
 {: #trustedcontent_backupkeys}

-When you first push a signed image to a new repository, Docker Content Trust creates two signing keys, the root key and repository key, and stores them on your local machine:
+When you first push a signed image to a new repository, Docker Content Trust creates two signing keys, the root key and repository key, and stores them on your local computer:

 - Linux and Mac directory: `~/.docker/trust/private`